 Implementation

 When users navigate to your Login with the GlobaliD URL, they are presented with a QR code that they must scan with their GlobaliD mobile app.
-If they do not have the GlobaliD mobile app, they can scan the QR code to get a link to the mobile app in the App Store or on Google Play.
+If they do not have the GlobaliD mobile app, they can scan the QR code to get a link to the mobile app in the or on .
 From there, they will need to sign up for a GlobaliD account.

 On the GlobaliD authorization page, users will see a QR code; they must scan it with the GlobaliD mobile application to log in.
 They'll then be asked if they want to give your application access to their data.
 If they agree, the provider will redirect them back to your application.